Jon Klassen: The Hat trilogy

 Klassen modified the story in a companion book one year later, This Is Not My Hat (Candlewick, 2012).
 It features a little fish who steals and wears the hat of a big fish, whom the little one evades until the last pages.
 Finally the big fish swims back into the book, wearing the hat, with no sign of the thief.
-This one won the Caldecott and Greenaway Medals, from the American and British professional librarians respectively.
+This installment won the 2013 Caldecott and 2014 Greenaway Medals, from the American and British professional librarians respectively.
+He is the first person to win both awards for the same work.
+Only Gail E. Haley had received both medals previously, but for different books.

 According to the award committee, "With minute changes in eyes and the slightest displacement of seagrass, Klassen's masterful illustrations tell the story the narrator doesn't know."
-(Note: Klassen also earned one of five Caldecott Honor in 2013 as the illustrator of Extra Yarn, written by Mac Barnett.
-Only Leonard Weisgard previously illustrated two books honored in one year, 1947.)
-Klassen was also awarded with a Caldecott Honor that same year for Extra Yarn, only the second time that has happened.
 The Greenaway recognizes "distinguished illustration in a book for children", not necessarily a picture book.
 According to the British judges, "The format and layout work perfectly to convey the underwater location with the movement of the action flowing with the water from left to right. ...
 The juxtaposition of text and image works with perfect comic timing.
 Amazing expression is conveyed by the eyes and dramatic tension by little bubbles."
 The Greenaway is paired in a London announcement and presentation ceremony with the Carnegie Medal for children's literature, which recognized a controversially grim young-adult novel in 2014.
 According to the press release, "both winners independently argued that children benefit from stories without happy endings."
 Klassen said in his acceptance speech, "Making a book, you're kind of going out on a limb in the belief that what you think of as a satisfying story is the same as what other people think of as a satisfying story.
 This doesn't mean everything in the story turns out alright for everybody, but you, as a storyteller, try and make sure it ends the way the story should end."

-Klassen illustrated The Dark (2013), written by Lemony Snicket, which made the Greenaway Medal shortlist of eight books alongside This Is Not My Hat.
-(Note: Other illustrators have recently placed two books on the Greenaway shortlist, in 2008 and 2002.)He teamed up with Mac Barnett again in 2014, on a picture book published by Candlewick, Sam and Dave Dig a Hole.